sevennineteen/eventmonitor/README.markdown

 This makes it easy to build non-blocking code without complex callback nesting, and also to tie a function's execution to multiple, independent preconditions.

-To make something trackable, simply record an *event*:
+To make something trackable, simply announce an *event*:

-        EVENT_MONITOR.recordEvent('MY_EVENT');
+        EVENT_MONITOR.announce('MY_EVENT');

 Then create *connectors* to tie a given follower function's execution to one or more *prereqs*:

         EVENT_MONITOR.connect(['MY_EVENT'], my_follower_func);

 This is somewhat similar to a pub/sub model.
-However, completed events are reevaluated each time either an event is recorded or a connector created, meaning that connectors can be instantiated even after their prereqs have occurred and will still trigger their followers.
+However, completed events are reevaluated each time either an event is announced or a connector created, meaning that connectors can be instantiated even after their prereqs have occurred and will still trigger their followers.

 ## Usage

-1. Define your functions, recording significant events.
+1. Define your functions, announcing significant events.

         function a () {
              console.log('a');
-             EVENT_MONITOR.recordEvent('A');
+             EVENT_MONITOR.announce('A');
         }
         function b () {
              console.log('b');
-             EVENT_MONITOR.recordEvent('B');
+             EVENT_MONITOR.announce('B');
         }
         function c () {
              console.log('c');
-             EVENT_MONITOR.recordEvent('C');
+             EVENT_MONITOR.announce('C');
         }

 2. Connect them to prerequisite events.